masneyb/shotwell-site-generator/README.md

 This program exports a mobile-friendly static HTML site of a Shotwell library.
 The generated site is fully self contained and does not require Internet access or any third-party resources for the long-term preservation of the library.
-With the exception of the search page, the use of Javascript on the generated site is minimized for the long-term preservation of the library.

-The search page provides a rich, single-page user experience that allows browsing your library through various predefined views: all media over time, all events over time, year view, nested tag view.
+The search page provides a rich, single-page user experience that allows browsing your library through various predefined views: all media over time, all events over time, year view, and nested tag view.
 Additionally you can search your library using 24 different fields.

+A second static site is generated where the use of Javascript is minimized for the long-term preservation of the library.

 Note that the generated website is readonly and you cannot make any changes to your media there.
-If you need to make a change to say add new media, change existing media, etc, then make those changes inside Shotwell.
-Once you are done, you can rerun this project and it'll update the generated website.
+If you need to make a chang, then make those changes inside Shotwell, and rerun this project to incrementally update the generated website.
 I have automation setup so that when I backup my Shotwell library to my home server that my photo/video website is automatically regenerated.

 ## Screenshots

 ![Mobile Default View](screenshots/mobile-default-view-small.png?raw=1)

-See the [screenshots](screenshots/README.md) directory for more screenshots of the generated HTML site.
+See the [screenshots page](screenshots/README.md) for more screenshots of the generated HTML site.
 You can serve these static files on a webserver such as nginx / apache2, and if desired, setup HTTP basic authentication.
 There's no complicated additional webserver plugins that need to be setup for a particular application runtime since you're just serving static